thoricelli/VIOFO-A119-V3-details/README.md

 | +0x8 | 4 | Original size in bytes |
 | +0x10 | 4 | Compressed size in bytes |

+For extracting partitions from the firmware file see <a href="https://github.com/EgorKin/Novatek-FW-info">here</a>.

 # Flash partitions
 | Name | Used by VIOFO A119V3?)
 | --- | --- |